 Once the story got moving the action was superb.
 I enjoyed the different locations and getting to know a little bit about Australia.
 The other character were also believable.
 I feel that Mr. Cuda could have put a little more into his female characters.
 I liked his sister Ros Dante.
 She has spunk, I felt it made her seem realistic.
 I didn’t realize there was black market trade for Australian animals.
 I feel a little naive.
 I think that even though this book was fiction it opened my eyes to other parts of the world.
 I enjoyed reading about their adventures.

-My rating is 3.5 butterflies.
+My rating is 3.5 stars.
 I really liked the book, slow start and all.
 I will recommend this to my male friends as I feel they would appreciate the story more.

 **Where to find Burning North: Diamonds for Drugs**